-Nearly 1,600 delegates from over 100 countries participated in the 34th Virtual International conference including people living with dementia, caregivers, researchers, clinicians, as well as other staff and volunteers of various Alzheimer and dementia associations.
+Nearly 1,600 delegates from over 100 countries participated in the 34th Virtual International conference including people living with dementia, caregivers, researchers, clinicians, as well as other staff and volunteers of Alzheimer and dementia associations.
 Centring on the theme of ‘Hope in the Age of Dementia’, the conference aimed to present hope through new science, new knowledge and new solutions around dementia.

 Because of its virtual format, ADI 2020 boasted a wealth of delegates and representatives from numerous organisations, including the World Health Organization (WHO) and more.

 To pay homage to ADI 2020’s original scheduled location of Singapore, the conference platform and some of its content paid tribute to Singaporean culture, organised in association with Alzheimer’s Disease Association of Singapore (ADA), including a video of the ‘Sing Out Loud’ project in the opening ceremony.

 The President of Singapore, Mdm Halimah Yacob, opened up ADI 2020, saying: